Poland at a Glance

 Warsaw’s climate, like that of the rest of the country, depends on where the wind comes from.
 A northerly wind brings cold weather, while easterly wind causes rather dry weather.
 Thus, temperatures and precipitation can vary strongly.
 Heavy storms occur more and more frequently, bringing rain and snow with them.
 Nevertheless, temperatures ranging from 22°C to 30°C make for balmy summer months.

-Are you an architecture enthusiast moving to Poland?
-You should not hesitate to visit the Old Town and have a look at the preserved historic buildings such as Cloth Hall and St. Mary’s Church.
+If you like historic architecture, you should visit the Old Town of Cracow and have a look at the preserved historic buildings such as Cloth Hall and St. Mary’s Church.
 Also make sure to spend some time at the Market Square just watching the people and listening to the bugle call from the tower of St. Mary’s.
 If you are on a shopping tour and looking for typical souvenirs, the Old Town is definitely your best bet.

 Cracow is a vibrant city with some of the best museums and cultural programs in the world.
 The National Museum, for instance, has numerous branches here.
 Wawel Royal Castle is worth a visit as well as is the Historical Museum of Crakow or the old synagogue.
 When it comes to the city’s climate, the effects of the urban settlement are palpable.
 Not only are the temperatures rising, heavy storms also occur more often and cause significant damage.